-Regional Transport Bodies, or sub-national transport bodies as they are officially known, are relatively new bodies in the regions.
+Regional transport bodies, or sub-national transport bodies as they are officially known, are relatively new bodies in the regions.
 The best known body is Transport for London (TfL) and to a lesser extent Transport for Greater Manchester (TfGM), both of which have been around for some time.
-However, TfL has greater independence and has a more stand alone role, whereas TfGM is a partner within Transport for the North which received its statutory status in 2018.
+However, TfL has a more stand alone role as TfGM is a partner within Transport for the North which received its statutory status in 2018.

 The other regions where plans are less advanced are the East of England, where Transport East was launched in March 2018, while in the South West, two bodies are in shadow form: Peninsula Transport and Western Gateway.